jbloomlab/SARS-CoV-2-RBD_DMS_Omicron/docs/index.md

 ## Overview

 We performed deep mutational scans to measure the impact on ACE2 binding of all single amino-acid mutations in the Omicron BA.1 and BA.2 variant RBDs, and compare mutational effects to those in the ancestral Wuhan-Hu-1 RBD background.
+Find details in the our preprint [here](https://www.biorxiv.org/content/10.1101/2022.09.20.508745v1).
 We combine this with other variant RBD backgrounds described in this [prior publication](https://www.science.org/doi/10.1126/science.abo7896).

 Here, we link to two interactive visualizations that enable exploration of the data from these deep mutational scans across SARS_CoV-2 variants.